Summonshr/Requests/README.md

 For example, CreateUserRequest would have action 'create-user-request' as action by default.

+I will be building around this a lot.

 The application will automatically call the Request specified as per in Requests directory.
 ### Testing